-Patti LaBelle, born Patricia Louise Holte, is a highly acclaimed American R&B singer and actress, often called the "Godmother of Soul."
-She rose to prominence in the early 1960s as the lead singer of Patti LaBelle and the Bluebelles.
-The group later evolved into Labelle in the 1970s, achieving major success with the chart-topping hit "Lady Marmalade" before disbanding in 1976.
-LaBelle's career spans decades, marking her as an icon in the music industry.
+Patti LaBelle, the "Godmother of Soul," is a celebrated American R&B singer and actress.
+She launched her career in the early 1960s as the lead singer of Patti LaBelle and the Bluebelles.
+The group later became Labelle in the 1970s, achieving a number-one hit with "Lady Marmalade."
+The group disbanded in 1976, after which LaBelle continued with a successful solo career.

 In 1962, Patti LaBelle dropped out of Philadelphia's John Bartram High School just a semester before graduating.

-Around 1964, Patti LaBelle was engaged to Otis Williams, a founding member of The Temptations.
-The engagement lasted a year before LaBelle broke it off, fearing Williams would force her to move to Detroit and retire from her career.
+Around 1964, Patti LaBelle was engaged to Otis Williams, founding member of The Temptations.
+The engagement lasted a year before LaBelle broke it off.

-On July 23, 1969, Patti LaBelle married her longtime friend, Armstead Edwards, who was a schoolteacher.
+On July 23, 1969, Patti LaBelle married a longtime friend, Armstead Edwards, who was a schoolteacher.

-In October 1975, Patti LaBelle's eldest sister, Vivian Hogan Rogers, passed away from lung cancer at the age of 43.
+In October 1975, Patti LaBelle's eldest sister, Vivian Hogan Rogers, died of lung cancer at 43.

-In October 1978, Patti LaBelle's mother, Bertha, passed away from diabetes at the age of 62.
+In October 1978, Patti LaBelle's mother, Bertha, died from diabetes at age 62.

-In October 1982, Patti LaBelle's elder sister, Barbara Holte Purifoy, died from complications of colon cancer at the age of 40.
+In October 1982, Patti LaBelle's elder sister, Barbara Holte Purifoy, died from complications of colon cancer at 40.

-In 1987, Patti LaBelle became a spokesperson for the National Minority AIDS Council and promoted the "Live Long, Sugar" campaign to encourage people of color to seek treatment for AIDS.
-She used her influence to raise awareness around the AIDS crisis and support the LGBT community.
+In 1987, Patti LaBelle became a spokesperson for the National Minority AIDS council and promoted the "Live Long, Sugar" campaign to encourage people of color to seek treatment for AIDS.
+She raised awareness around the AIDS crisis and supported the LGBT community.

-In July 1989, Patti LaBelle lost her youngest sister, Jacqueline "Jackie" Holte-Padgett, to brain cancer at the age of 43.
-The day after her sister was buried, Patti LaBelle shot the music video for "If You Asked Me To".
+In July 1989, Patti LaBelle lost her youngest sister, Jacqueline "Jackie" Holte-Padgett, to brain cancer at 43.

-In October 1989, Patti LaBelle's father, Henry Holte Jr., died from complications related to emphysema and Alzheimer's disease at the age of 70.
+In October 1989, Patti LaBelle's father, Henry Holte Jr., died from complications from emphysema and Alzheimer's disease at age 70.

-In 1991, Patti LaBelle dedicated her Burnin' album to her late sister, Jacqueline Holte-Padgett, who had passed away from brain cancer in 1989.
+In 1991, Patti LaBelle dedicated her Burnin' album and her rendition of "Wind Beneath My Wings" during her concert tour to her late sister, Jacqueline "Jackie" Holte-Padgett.

 In 1991, Patti LaBelle recorded a duet version of "Superwoman" with Gladys Knight and Dionne Warwick.
-That same year, she released the solo album, Burnin', featuring collaborations with several artists, which went gold and had three successful singles.
-This success set the stage for her Grammy win the following year.
+The same year, she released the solo album, Burnin', featuring collaborations with various artists and went gold with three top five singles on the R&B charts.

-In 1992, Patti LaBelle won her first Grammy Award in the Best Female R&B Vocal Performance category for her work the previous year.
-She shared the win with Lisa Fischer, marking a rare tie in Grammy history.
-She was also nominated for "Superwoman" in the Best R&B Performance by a Duo or Group with Vocal category alongside Knight and Warwick.
+In 1992, Patti LaBelle won her first Grammy Award in the Best Female R&B Vocal Performance category at the 34th Annual Grammy Award Ceremony for her album Burnin'.
+She shared the win with Lisa Fischer, and was also nominated for "Superwoman."

-In 1994, Patti LaBelle's album, Gems, was released and went gold, featuring the hit "The Right Kinda Lover."
+In 1994, Patti LaBelle's album, Gems, went gold and featured the hit "The Right Kinda Lover".

-On January 29, 1995, Patti LaBelle performed at the Super Bowl XXIX halftime show at the Joe Robbie Stadium in Miami alongside Tony Bennett, Arturo Sandoval, and Miami Sound Machine.
+On January 29, 1995, Patti LaBelle performed at the Super Bowl XXIX halftime show in Miami with Tony Bennett, Arturo Sandoval, and Miami Sound Machine.

-During the 2010s, Patti LaBelle's performance of "This Christmas" at the 1996 National Tree Lighting Ceremony, broadcast live on C-SPAN, began gaining viral popularity annually during the holiday season due to her reactions to technical difficulties and other performance challenges.
+In 1996, Patti LaBelle performed "This Christmas" at the National Tree Lighting Ceremony.
+The performance began going viral annually during the holiday season due to LaBelle's reactions to technical difficulties.

 In 1996, Patti LaBelle released her bestselling memoirs, Don't Block the Blessings.